souk4711/hakoniwa.d/README.md

 - network access restrictions
   - cannot connect to a remote TCP port by default
   - cannot bind a local TCP port by default
-- app-specific configuration
+- unlock restrictions by configuring the app specifically
-  - current supported application profiles can be found [here](./applications.md)
+  - currently supported application profiles can be found [here](./applications.md)

 ## Requirements